schrodinger/fixed-data-table-2/docs/codebase.md

 * FixedDataTableRow.js
   * Renders a single row
   * Also used for headers & footers
-  * Renders FixedDataTableCellGroup, one each for fixed, scrollable, and fixedRight
+  * Renders FixedDataTableCellGroup, one each for fixed, scrollable, and fixedRight columns
 * FixedDataTableCellGroup.js
   * Renders a div containing the cells for a row
   * Also handles cell recycling